 Be sure to wear a comfortable suit with adequate coverage.
 Chlorine tends to disintegrate the fabric of your suit, so periodically check to make sure you're not flashing anyone.

-LADIES- we don't recommend bikinis or tank-inis (unless they are specifically designed for athletes).
+We don't recommend bikinis or tankinis (unless they are specifically designed for athletes).

 You'll need a comfortable pair of goggles, a swim cap, a pair of short fins and a pull buoy.
 We have suggestions HERE.

 Like the first day of school, you'll want to be prepared and calm.
 Plan ahead, GPS the address and arrive at least 15 minutes early (especially on the first day).

 All pools request that you take a quick shower before entering the pool.
 This will help keep the pH balanced.
 Also, take this time to wash off your make up.